uftr/devex/README.md

 Reads the configuration file and generate the main.tf file, which calls the Terraform module and configures the backend.
 The generated file will be stored in the src/<systems-name>/.cache folder.
 Then, runs the Terraform init and Terraform plan on the generated folder.

+If -s option is specified, terraform init is skipped.

 ### vdex apply

 Reads the configuration file and generate the main.tf file, which calls the Terraform module and configures the backend.
 The generated file will be stored in the src/<systems-name>/.cache folder.
 Then, runs the Terraform init and Terraform apply on the generated folder.

+If -s option is specified, terraform init is skipped.